rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/getting-started.md

 - `app/mappers`
 - `app/relations`

-If you’ve been following along with the console, you’ll see that the Rails template generated a `tasks.rb` file in each of these paths as well as a `*_create_tasks.rb` migration in `db/migrations`.
+If you look inside these paths in the Rails app, you’ll see that the application template generated a `tasks.rb` file in each of these paths as well as a `*_create_tasks.rb` migration in `db/migrations`.

 Use the following methods to look up the registered task objects on the environment: